morphed

 Try Morphed free

-2. Midjourney v7: Unmatched Artistic Quality
+2. Midjourney v7: The Artistic Benchmark

 Midjourney has earned its reputation as the go-to tool for visually stunning, gallery-quality images.
-Version 7 brings improved texture rendering, better color depth, and a level of artistic polish that consistently wins blind comparison tests.
-In our testing, Midjourney v7 had the highest usable output rate at 3.2 out of 4 generations requiring zero edits.
+Version 7 brings improved texture rendering, better color depth, and artistic polish that consistently wins blind comparison tests.

 The tradeoff is accessibility and cost.
 Midjourney still requires learning its parameter system (--ar, --s, --c, --w), and there is no free tier.
 The web interface has improved significantly since 2025, but the Discord-based workflow remains the primary experience for power users.